mswezey23/documentation/docs/README.md

 Getting started with Infura takes just a few minutes once you’ve [signed up](https://infura.io/register).

 After sign up, you will create your first "Project", which will include a v3 "Project ID" to use within your app when making requests to infura.io.
-This project id also provides customized insights and analytics, and routes your data where it needs to go to access the most powerful infrastructure for Ethereum.
+This project ID also provides customized insights and analytics, and routes your data where it needs to go to access the most powerful infrastructure for Ethereum.
 [Learn more about getting started](/docs/gettingStarted/chooseaNetwork).
 If you have any issues, check our other resources below for help.

 ## Ethereum API